BookingSync/operations/README.md

 <% end %>
 ```

-In this case you may notice that the post was found before in the controller action and since we have a smart finder rule in the contract, operation is not going to need `post_id` param and will utilize the given `@post` instance.
+In this case, you may notice that the post was found before in the controller action and since we have a smart finder rule in the contract, the operation is not going to need `post_id` param and will utilize the given `@post` instance.

 There are 4 methods to be used for such checks:

 * `possible(**context)` - returns an operation result (success or failure depending on precondition checks result).
-Useful when you need to check the exact error happened.
+Useful when you need to check the exact error that happened.
-* `possible?(**context)` - the same as the previous one but returns boolean result.
+* `possible?(**context)` - the same as the previous one but returns a boolean result.
 * `callable(**context)` - checks for both preconditions and [policies](#policies).
-* `callable?(**context)` - the same as the previous one but returns boolean result.
+* `callable?(**context)` - the same as the previous one but returns a boolean result.

 `callable/callable?` will be the method used in 99% of cases, there are very few situations when one needs to check preconditions separately from policies.

 ### Policies

-Now we need to check if the current actor is able to perform the operation.
+Now we need to check if the current actor can perform the operation.
 Policies are utilized for this purpose:

 ```ruby
 class Post::Publish